youweiliang/drugchat/README.md

 ## Datasets

-Please download the data json files from the drive provided in the paper.
+Please download the data json files from the [Google drive](https://drive.google.com/drive/folders/1ofHOV5UFJUf2Xb-UljbK--wILF-_vBod?usp=sharing).
 The json files contain data for the ChEMBL, PubChem, and DrugBank Instruction Tuning Datasets.
-Save the files in a folder named `data_public` under this repo.
+Save the files in a folder named `data_public` under this repository (repo).
 The data structure is as follows.

 {SMILES String: [ [Question1 , Answer1], [Question2 , Answer2]... ] }

 ## Getting Started
+### System Requirements
+The DrugChat was tested on Ubuntu 20.04 with an Nvidia A100 80G GPU (Nvidia driver version: 560.35.03).
+Other Linux systems and GPUs (with more than 40 GB GPU memory) should also work.
+The Python environment was based on [Miniconda](https://docs.anaconda.com/miniconda/miniconda-install/) 23.1.0.
+You can install the latest Nvidia driver and the latest Minicond, as they should not make any difference.
+The complete list of software requirements is specified in [environment.yml](environment.yml).

 ### Installation

+Typical install time on an Linux server varies from 10 to 30 minutes, depending on your Internet connection speed.

 **1. Prepare the code and the environment**

+[Install Git](https://git-scm.com/downloads) if it has not been installed.
 Git clone our repository, creating a python environment and ativate it via the following command

 ```bash